screwdriver-cd/guide/docs/user-guide/configuration/build-cache.md

 How to handle above scenario?
 1. Use the store-cli set command explicitly in a job where you need to cache.
 2. Specify different cache folders from each job that you want to cache and use them accordingly.
-3. Do write a cache from single job and then run jobs in parallel.
+3. Do write cache from single job and then run jobs in parallel.

 ## Clearing the Cache
 In order to clear the cache, you can go to the Options tab for your pipeline in the Screwdriver UI and click on the Trash icon under the Cache section.